m50d/m50d.github.com/_posts/2015-02-08-submarine-tradition.md

 I noticed the EVA-style flashing text in the opening - just a couple of frames each.
 First time before EVA etc.

-The public discussion about Artemis is interesting.
-For all Badriguel's militarity, etc.

 Flay

 Only mobile suits